WNCC volleyball has unfinished business as Cougars open practices

 “I think this season is way different from last year,” Curtis said.
 “We have tons of different athletes and people from all over the country and all over the world.
 We have all-around outside hitters and all-around middle hitters.
 Everyone is good and there will be a lot of competing on the court this year.”

-Curtis and Canales’ optimism for a solid season stems from a team this year that looks to be three deep at the positions.
+After the first day of practice on Tuesday, Curtis said it was just a time to mesh with the players and get their feet wet.
+They did that with an afternoon practice and then a lot of the girls spent Tuesday evening at the Western Nebraska Pioneers game as a team bonding experience.

+“The first practice was really fun.
+We were just getting to know everybody and get our team chemistry built up and make relationships with different people,” Curtis said.
+“I think the first practice went good and I think we are ready to have a good season.”

-WNCC returns nine players from last year’s team and they also have one returner from two years ago that is coming back for a third year, using her COVID year.
+WNCC returns seven players from last year’s team and they also have one returner from two years ago that is coming back for a third year and using her COVID year.
 That player is Alex Hernandez, a 5-8 middle hitter from El Paso, Texas.

-The other eight returners include two Nebraska Panhandle players in Curtis, the 5-10 outside hitter from Ogallala, and Jayla Brehmer, a 5-10 outside hitter from Rushville.
+The other seven returners include two Nebraska Panhandle players in Curtis, a 5-10 outside hitter from Ogallala, and Jayla Brehmer, a 5-10 outside hitter from Rushville.

-The other newcomers include Emmalei Mapu, a 5-8 player from Kakuku, Hawaii; Paige Nakanelua, a 5-4 libero from Honolulu, Hawaii; Shanelle Martinez a 5-9 setter from San Antonio, Texas; Charli Blackman, a 6-1 rightside hitter from Birkdale, Auckland, New Zealand; Maya Angelova, a 6-2 middle hitter from Bulgaria; and Anna Jasinsky, a 5-4 libero from Victoria, British Columbia, Canada.
+The other newcomers include Emmalei Mapu, a 5-8 player from Kakuku, Hawaii; Paige Nakanelua, a 5-4 libero from Honolulu, Hawaii; Shanelle Martinez a 5-9 setter from San Antonio, Texas; Charli Blackman, a 6-0 hitter from Birkdale, Auckland, New Zealand; Maya Angelova, a 6-2 middle hitter from Bulgaria; and Anna Jasinsky, a 5-6 libero from Victoria, British Columbia, Canada.

-After a relaxing first day of practice on Tuesday and an evening where the players watched some of their classmates play for the Western Nebraska Pioneers in a playoff game, the team came back with two-a-day practices.

-WNCC will have two weeks of practices before their first scrimmage on Aug.
-13 when they face South Dakota School of Mines in Rapid City.
+WNCC opens the scrimmage season on Aug.
+13 when they face South Dakota School of Mines in Rapid City and then they open the season for real at the Reiver Classic Aug.
+19-20.
+The team’s first home game is Wednesday, Aug.

-After that, the Cougars open the season for real at the Reiver Classic Aug.
-19-20 where they will face Missouri State-West Plains, NJCAA defending champions Iowa Western Community College, Butler Community College, and Jefferson College.

-WNCC’s first home game is slated for Wednesday, Aug.
 24 when they host Eastern Wyoming College at 7 p.m.